pnxguide/jdaidb/README.md

 This system is based on the great Codd's Relational data model.
 It is enhanced with the fake LRU-based buffer pool for OLTP-based workloads.
 This system also supports a subset of SQL-92 with decent implementations of relational operators.
 This system does not support multiple users at the same time (i.e., concurrent access).

-## Integration Dependency
-This system must be used with `sunbears`'s DataFrame.

 ## Setting Up
 TBA